rootpy/rootpy/README.rst

   plot your ROOT histograms or graphs with matplotlib instead

-* easier manipulation of histograms, graphs, and TVector/TLorentzVectors. rootpy provides classes which inherit from these ROOT classes which implement the Python arithmetic operators
+* easier manipulation of histograms, graphs, and TVector/TLorentzVectors. rootpy provides classes that inherit from these ROOT classes and implement the Python arithmetic operators

 * an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches.